Nomads and City Dwellers Institutions and Worldview

 The Tribe

 Because of the realities of survival in the desert, the unit of society is the tribe.
 A tribe is a group of families who believe they are descended from a common ancestor.
-Each tribe is called by the name or surname of that ancestor, sometimes, but not always, preceded by ‘sons of’.
+Each tribe is called by the name or surname of that ancestor.
+The surname is sometimes, but not always, preceded by ‘sons of’.
 The Bible refers to the Hebrews as ‘Israel’, but also as the ‘sons of Israel’.
-In the same way, the tribe of Judah is referred to as both Judah and the sons of Judah.
-Ammon, on the other hand is usually referred to as the ‘sons of Ammon’.
+The tribe of Judah is referred to as both Judah and the sons of Judah.
+Ammon, on the other hand, is usually referred to as the ‘sons of Ammon’.
 A tribe’s name may also be preceded by ‘the house of’.
-Israel is sometimes called the house of Israel; the tribe of Joseph is sometimes the house of Joseph.
+Israel is sometimes called the house of Israel.
+The tribe of Joseph is sometimes the house of Joseph.
 Assyrian texts follow the same usage in references to Aramaic groups who lived in conditions similar to the first Israelites.

 The size of the tribe must be compact enough to be mobile, and strong enough to ensure its own safety.
-In addition, anyone who is separated from his or her own group must be able to count on a welcome from other groups.
+Anyone who is separated from his or her own group must be able to count on a welcome from other groups.
 Anyone may need this help and so everyone must give it.
 This is the basis of the law of hospitality and asylum.
-The desert has no police force or court of justice; the group as a whole is held responsible for any crime and all are included in the punishment.
+The desert has no police force or court of justice.
+The group as a whole is held responsible for any crime and all are included in the punishment.
 This was the original form of the law of blood vengeance.
-It was amended over time, in part to address the problem of endless assassinations and family feuds.
+This law was amended over time to address the problem of endless assassinations and family feuds.
 Then when people settled down they established a judiciary system.
 This didn’t end the practice of blood vengeance.
 Some tribes accepted monetary compensation.
-Compensation was not accepted by the Hebrews because they believed it would pollute the land.
+The Hebrews did not accept compensation because they believed it would pollute the land.

 Kinship